Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 His decline was humiliating.
 His power hopelessly sapped by an attempted coup against him in August 1991, he spent his last months in office watching republic after republic declare independence until he resigned on Dec.
 25, 1991.
 The Soviet Union wrote itself into oblivion a day later.

-A quarter-century after the collapse, Gorbachev told The Associated Press that he had not considered using widespread force to try to keep the USSR together because he feared chaos in a nuclear country.
+A quarter-century after the collapse, Gorbachev told The Associated Press that he had not considered using widespread force to try to keep the USSR together because he feared chaos in the nuclear country.

 "The country was loaded to the brim with weapons.
 And it would have immediately pushed the country into a civil war," he said.